 - Casual cafés, coffee shops and desserts – Brunches are seriously good in the city, check out Ostara in Leith, Salt in Morningside and The Pantry in Stockbridge (near Circus Lane).
 Great coffee can be found at Custom Lane on The Shore, The Milkman on Cockburn Street and Artisan Roast on Broughton Street and in Bruntsfield.
 For delicious cakes check out Lovecrumbs in West Port and Mary’s Milk Bar for one amazing ice cream experience.

 18. The best independent shops for unique gifts in Edinburgh

 If Christmas markets aren’t fruitful for gifts then these shops I can recommend for unique options by Scottish designers, artists, and craft makers.
 Stop by Etch’d for an alternative gift shop who specialise in personalised designs on Rose Street in the city centre, just behind Princes Street.
-On Leith Walk near Elm Row is The Cat’s Miaou for Fairtrade and ethical gifts, gallery, and artist’s studio Coburg House on The Shore and The Scottish Design Exchange within the Ocean Terminal Shopping Centre.
-Armstrong’s Vintage in Grassmarket or Newington is always a great shop to explore fashion through the decades and check out the charming Armchair Books near Grassmarket for beautiful books, always the perfect gift!
+Alternatively, Leith Walk near Elm Row is The Cat’s Miaou for Fairtrade and ethical gifts, gallery, and artist’s studio Coburg House on The Shore and The Scottish Design Exchange within the Ocean Terminal Shopping Centre.
+Armstrong’s Vintage in Grassmarket or Newington is always a great shop to explore fashion through the decades.
+Finally, check out the charming Armchair Books near Grassmarket for beautiful books, always the perfect gift!